 Clothing, bedding, furniture, household equipment and other basic items you and your family need in the home.

 You also need not necessarily give up your home however this requires much further thought and discussion and will depend on whether there is any equity in the home, please take specialist advice about your home ownership from a competent authority

 Normally this is over the telephone at your home or place of work, but sometimes it can be at the Official Receivers office if you have been in business or have especially large debts or unusual circumstances.

-As we have completed your statement of affairs and having attended many interviews over the years we are able to guide you as to what questions you may be asked, allowing you to be prepared in advance allowing the interview to run as smoothly as possible.
+As I have completed your statement of affairs and having attended interviews over the years I am able to guide you as to what questions you may be asked, allowing you to be prepared in advance allowing the interview to run as smoothly as possible.

 If your bank account is overdrawn it will be closed in any event, it makes good sense to open up a new account before going bankrupt, in many circumstances if you are into overdraft and struggling it may be prudent to open a new account even if you do not intend to go bankrupt.